 - Maximizing the use of existing local data and water resources plans.

 - Developing a better understanding of the region's current and future water resource challenges, needs, and opportunities.

 - Encouraging broad support of the development process and the final plan content.

 - Providing a useful foundation for ongoing regional water resources efforts and supporting meaningful integration with and enhancement of adjacent IRWM Plans and other sub-regional planning efforts.

 - Complying with applicable state requirements (Proposition 84) and the legislative intent of the California Water Code.
 Additionally, the plan will be consistent with the statewide California Water Plan.

 - Creating a living document under a governance structure that supports periodic updates in response to changing conditions.

 - Using compelling information that supports future efforts to secure available grant funding.

-Projects identified in the IRWM Plan may be eligible for future funding from the California Department of Water Resources, but only if the IRWM Plan meets State standards.
-The Plan will be developed using an interactive process and will address the following topics:
+Projects identified in the IRWM Plan may have been eligible for future funding from the California Department of Water Resources, but only if the IRWM Plan met State standards.
+The Plan was developed using an interactive process and addressed the following topics: